molaycule/js-design-patterns/README.md

 ### Factory Pattern
 Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.

+### Prototype Pattern
+Prototype is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.